Table of Content

-RCS now available for all Android users in the UK, Over Two Years ago Google announced plans to include RCS in 20+ OEM Devices.
-Samsung and Google have collaborated to bring RCS to Android Users, this was great but meant nothing if the Mobile Operators weren't onboard, until now.
-Instead of having separate messaging apps to contact Friends or Family, they've focused on the already existing Android Messages App.
+RCS is now available for all Android users in the UK, Over Two Years ago Google announced plans to include RCS in 20+ OEM Devices.

-So what is RCS?RCS stands for Rich Communication Services it is seen as a next generation of SMS messaging think of this like an upgrade of SMS with added features like WhatsApp and iMessage currently have.
+RCS stands for Rich Communication Services it is seen as the next generation of SMS messaging think of this as an upgrade of SMS with added features like WhatsApp and iMessage currently have.

-"Next Generation of SMS Messaging"
+Next Generation of SMS Messaging

 The original plan was for mobile operators to become responsible for the delivery of RCS messages but, Google felt that the operators were dragging their heels so they’ve decided to implement this themselves.

-"Google has taken charge"
+Google has taken charge

-Now that Google has taken charge mobile operators won't have to opt in as it will become part of Android Messages and Samsung messages.
+Now that Google has taken charge mobile operators won't have to opt-in as it will become part of Android Messages and Samsung messages.

 Google recognises that Users are wary of Privacy, as end-to-end Encryption is not currently supported, but they've assured us that messages sent to the recipient (in transit), will only be on their Servers temporarily and then deleted once it has been delivered.